 Central pontine myelinolysis

-- It is caused by a rapid changes in serum osmolarity – most often due to rapid correction of hyponatraemia.
+- It is caused by rapid changes in serum osmolarity – most often due to rapid correction of hyponatraemia.

 - This occurs because brain cells adjust to hyponatraemic state by absorbing free fluid to increase the surrounding fluids osmolarity (swelling up).